 Although frivolous lawsuits do get filed, there are plenty of protections already in place to prevent such abuses.
 Unfortunately, the media often distorts legitimate cases without knowing all of the facts, leaving the impression that filing a lawsuit is akin to buying a lottery ticket.Your Constitutional Right To Seek Justice

 Our Constitution promises the courts will remain open to ordinary citizens and that they will be entitled to a trial by a jury of their peers.
-In fact, without the right to sue after you have suffered a major loss due to negligence, you would have no legal recourse whatsoever.
+Without the right to sue others in court for injuries and damages after suffering a loss as a result of another's negligent or careless conduct, you would have no legal recourse whatsoever.

 If you have been seriously injured but hesitate to seek legal representation due to a fear of being branded by others as "litigious" or "lawsuit happy," your feelings are not unusual.
 We understand that most of our clients have not had, and do not want to have, experience with lawsuits and with the legal system.
 However, there's a reason we have insurance.
 When you or a family member get ill, go to the doctor, or to the hospital, and when you have health insurance coverage, you submit a claim.
 Personal injury lawsuits are in many respects no different.
 You are merely submitting a claim for an insured injury.
 By submitting your claim, you are merely asking the insurance company to assume the risk they agreed to when they chose to write the other person or business' policy of insurance.
 In doing so, they become contractually obligated to reimburse or indemnify their insured a verdict for which a judge or jury decides they are legally responsible.
 When cases settle before going before a judge or jury, the insurance company is assuming that there would have been a verdict within the range of the settlement.
 When there is a strong difference of opinion as to the value or legal responsibility or liability for the insured's action, a case may go to trial.
 This is our system of justice and it works.